| Title: | Optimal Designs for Copula Models |

 a vector of any type. |

-returns its argument with the dimension type attribute set to nint_TYPE_SCAT_DIM
+nint_scatDim returns its argument with the dimension type attribute set to nint_TYPE_SCAT_DIM.

 A space may consist of subspaces.